JacobLezberg/adventure-log/README.md

       - [mkdocs-embed-file-plugins](https://github.com/Mara-Li/mkdocs_embed_file_plugins)
       </details>
 1. Send your changes to the remote repository:
+   1. `git pull` will pull down changes other people have made and incorporate them into your local working copy of the repo.
+If those changes clash with any of yours, you will be prompted to resolve the merge conflicts.
    1. `git status` will list the created, modified, and deleted files
    1. `git add X` will add file `X` to the "staging area" (if `X` is `.` it will add all changed files)
    1. `git commit -m "<message>"` will "commit" the changes to the staged files with a description
    1. `git push` will push your local commit(s) to the remote repository.
-The power of git comes from its branch management, but we probably won't need that since this project isn't code-based.
+Much of the power of git comes from its branch management, but we probably won't need that since this project isn't code-based.
 By default you will be on the `main` branch, and if you don't specify a target branch your commits will be pushed to the upstream of your current branch (i.e. local `main` --> remote `main`)
+   1. If you want to learn more about git, I recommend [this website](http://think-like-a-git.net/) once you're comfortable with the basics.
 1. GitHub (via MkDocs) will automatically regenerate the website.
 Give it a minute to redeploy before expecting changes to be visible (you can check the status in detail from the `Actions` tab of Github)